hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 ## Opening a Pull Request

 As with most open source projects, code additions should be handled through pull requests.
-If you are not familiar with pull requests, you can take a look at this [guide]() written by GitHub.
+If you are not familiar with pull requests, you can take a look at this [guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) written by GitHub.

-Open an issue following its template located at `TODO:foo` and then open a pull request, linking it with the issue and following the template located at `TODO:bar`.
+Open an issue following its template located at `https://github.com/KxSystems/pykx/tree/main/.github/ISSUE_TEMPLATE` and then open a pull request, linking it with the issue and following the template located at `https://github.com/KxSystems/pykx/tree/main/.github/PULL_REQUEST_TEMPLATE`.

 ## Conclusions and general tips